Submitting your documents

-An unofficial transcript is one that is either marked as unofficial by the issuing authority or is submitted by the student directly to the Office of the Registrar.
+An unofficial transcript is one that is either marked as unofficial by the issuing institution/authority or submitted by the student directly to the Office of the Registrar.

-An interim transcript is one that is submitted to the Office of the Registrar at or near the time of application that reflects in-progress registrations at the sending institution.
+An interim transcript is one that is submitted to the Office of the Registrar at or near the time of application that reflects in-progress registrations at the applicant's current institution.

 Confirmation of current course registrations is often included as part of an interim transcript if the transcript is issued while courses are in progress.
 If in-progress courses are not reflected on the interim transcript, confirmation of course registrations, when requested, may be submitted in the form of a letter or separate document issued by the appropriate authority.

-An official transcript is one that is sent directly by the issuing institution or authority using the sending institution's security features (e.g. secure paper or institutional seal) or one that has been verified by Memorial University through the issuing institution/authority’s official verification service.
+An official transcript is one that is sent directly by the issuing institution/authority using the sending institution's security features (e.g. secure paper or institutional seal) or one that has been verified by Memorial University through the issuing institution/authority’s official verification service.

 Notarized copies of the following are not accepted as official copies:

-A final transcript is one that reflects final results for all courses completed with no interim registrations remaining.
-Normally, a final, official transcript is required in order to make a final decision regarding admission eligibility or, for transfer students, for transfer credit evaluation.
+A final transcript is one that reflects final results for all courses completed with no interim grades or current registrations remaining.
+Normally, a final official transcript is required in order to make a final decision regarding admission eligibility and transfer credit evaluation (where applicable).

-All official transcripts required for either admission or transfer credit evaluations must be sent directly to Memorial by the issuing authority and not by the student.
-Transcripts that are not produced in English must be translated by a certified translator and accompanied by a notarized copy of the original language document.
+Transcripts that are not produced in English or French must be translated to English by a certified translator and accompanied by a notarized copy of the original language document.

 The issuing authority for transcripts and other confirmations may change from jurisdiction to jurisdiction.
-University or College transcripts are normally issued by the institution’s Registrar’s Office/Records Office.
-Official transcripts for high school studies may be issued by the government office responsible for education, by the school district, by the examining agency, or by the school itself.
-Guidance counsellors or principals can confirm this if a student is not sure of the issuing authority for their high school records.
+University or college transcripts are normally issued by the institution’s Registrar’s Office/Records Office.
+Official high school certificates/transcripts may be issued by the government office responsible for education, by the school district, by the examining agency, or by the school itself.
+Guidance counsellors or principals can confirm this if an applicant is not sure of the issuing authority for their high school records.